Best Base Layers for Hiking & Backpacking 2026

 > Only available in Australia and New Zealand.

-It is my current base layer of choice in Australia and I wear it all winter as my base layer when on early morning runs.
-All I need is an outer layer like a windbreaker or rain jacket and I am well protected from the cold weather and quite warm.
+It is my current base layer of choice for thru hiking the Te Araroa Trail in New Zealand or hikes in Tasmania, Australia.
+I also wear it all winter as my base layer on early morning runs and cool morning hikes.
+All I need is an outer layer like a windbreaker or rain jacket and I am well protected and quite warm.

 Compare Prices: